Evolve X App

 The Solution

 Evolve X App combines team chat with a simple calendar, allowing you to schedule and keep track of meetings from within the app.
-This feature makes it easier for you to send out invites and reminders to the rest of your team.
-Having an overview of upcoming events also makes it more scannable and informative to the user.
+This feature makes it easier to send invites and reminders to your team.
+Having an overview of upcoming events makes the schedule scannable and informative.

-Evolve X App allows you to make calls with a maximum of 100 participants, eliminating the need to switch to another application like Zoom.
-When there are many participants in a call, you can change the layout to make better use of screen space.
-Drag the carousel of profile pictures to see the list of participants.
+The app allows calls with a maximum of 100 participants, eliminating the need to switch to Zoom.
+When there are many participants, users can change the layout to optimize screen real estate.
+A draggable carousel of profile pictures makes scanning the participant list effortless.

 File Manager